CHEMeDATA/CHEMeDATA.github.io/tools.md

 ## Problem
 Currently scientists structure their files differently and include no field-specific metadata in the .zip files.
 ## To do
-Create a generic web-based front-end tool reading a template to make a field-specific archive (probably using node.js).
+Create a generic web-based front-end tool reading a template to create a field-specific archive.

-Key features: The archive forger would show pre-defined file-drop area, check the format of the files, allow to include comments, reference, and facilitate the generation of links between files (workflow, pairs, etc.).
+Key features: The archive forger would show pre-defined file-drop area and folder-drop, check the format of the files, allow to include comments, reference, and facilitate the generation of links between files (workflow, pairs, etc.).
 At the bottom of the page a "Generate Archive file" would create the .zip file.
 ## Format conversion
 The tool could include file-format converters.
 This will allow proprietary file format to be the included in archive and still insure the "interoperability" through the presence of an additional file in an "open" format.
 ## Data pre-visualization